Pratyush-Sharma/ML-DataScience/README.md

 # DataScience Projects

-This repository contains self projects based on data science from different competitions involving heavy feature engineering, model building and evaluation metrics calculation.
+This repository contains self projects based on data science from different competitions, involving heavy feature engineering, model building and evaluation metrics calculation.

 ## Install
 These projects requires Python and the following Python libraries installed: